OpenShiftDemos/rhods-fraud-detection/README.md

-# Fraud Detection with Red Hat OpenShift Data Science
+# Fraud Detection with Red Hat OpenShift
-Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of intelligent applications.
-It provides a fully supported environment in which to rapidly develop, train, and test machine learning (ML) models in the public cloud before deploying in production.
+Red Hat OpenShift is an enterprise ready Kubernetes platform used to host cloud native tools and applications for data scientists.
+It provides an environment to rapidly develop, train, test and monitor machine learning (ML) models in production.

-The content in this repository describes how to use OpenShift Data Science to train and test a relatively simplistic fraud detection model.
-In exploring this content, you will become familiar with the OpenShift Data Science offering and common workflows to use with it.
+The content in this repository describes how OpenShift can support an end to end data science workflow using a synthetic fraud detection data and model.
+In exploring this content, you will become familiar with several open source frameworks and tools to support data science workflows.

-## Access OpenShift Data Science
-In order to use the content in this repository, you need to already have access to an OpenShift Data Science environment.
-If that is not the case, you can sign-up for a free 30-days "sandbox" environment by going to the [sandbox URL](https://red.ht/rhods-sandbox) and signing up.
-If you are using the "sandbox" environment, some of the instructions will differ slightly, but they will be explicitely stated when that is the case.

-Using the access credentials provided to you, log into the OpenShift Data Science portal by following the _ODS Dashboard_ link.

-Use the `Username` and `Password` details you were provided.
-When you see the **Authorize Access** page, click the _Allow selected permissions_ button.
-These permissions are allowing the ODH Dashboard application to interact with the cluster as if it were your user (for the purpose of automations).
-This is a common paradigm with OpenShift and Kubernetes.
+## What's needed to participate.

+A web browser with internet access

+### An Openshift cluster

+A login will be provided.

-## Launch Jupyter Hub
+### Launch Jupyter Hub
 OpenShift Data Science makes extensive use of Jupter Hub, a project that enables users to quickly and easily launch Jupyter Notebooks to conduct data and feature engineering, experimentation, model training, and testing.